iTwin/itwinjs-core/docs/learning/backend/Workspace.md

     },
 ```

-with entries whose `name` property matches the `WorkspaceContainer.Name` value.
-The highest priority `workspace/container/alias` setting for a `WorkspaceContainer.Name` becomes its `WorkspaceContainer.Id`.
-If no matching `workspace/container/alias` setting is found, the `WorkspaceContainer.Name` becomes the `WorkspaceContainer.Id`.

 For example:

 ```ts
 [[include:Settings.containerAlias]]
 ```

-> Note: more than one `WorkspaceContainer.Name` may resolve to the same `WorkspaceContainer.Id`.

 ### CloudContainer Shared Access Signature (SAS) Tokens

+To access a CloudContainer, users must first obtain a Shared Access Signature (aka a "sasToken") by supplying user credentials from the container authority.
+A `sasToken` provides access for a specific purpose for a limited time. `sasTokens` expire, usually after a few hours, and must be "refreshed" before they expire for sessions that outlive them.

+Administrators may provide access to CloudContainers to groups of users via RBAC rules.
+Normally most users are provided readonly access to WorkspaceContainers, since they have no need or ability to change workspace content.
+Only a small set of trusted administrators are granted rights to modify the content of WorkspaceContainers.

+If a WorkspaceContainer is marked for offline use, it is downloaded using a valid sasToken, but is available without the token thereafter.
+When the user goes online again, a new sasToken must be obtained to refresh the WorkspaceContainer if it has been modified.

+A few special "public" WorkspaceContainers may be read by anyone, without needing an sasToken.

 ### Creating and Editing WorkspaceContainers

-`WorkspaceContainers` are always created and modified by administrators rather than users.
+`WorkspaceDb`s are always created and modified by administrators rather than users.
 They are created and edited with the `WorkspaceEditor` utility.
 See README.md for details.
+To edit a WorkspaceDb, administrators must first obtain a writeable sasToken from the container authority.

+#### WorkspaceContainer Locks

 #### WorkspaceDb Versions

-#### WorkspaceContainer Locks

 ## Workspace Resources